 - Preheat oven to 425º.

 - Whisk together pepper jelly and lime juice in a small bowl.
-Stir in grapes and next 3 ingredients
+Stir in grapes, pepper, green onion and cilantro.

-- Arrange potatoes on a serving platter and sprinkle with goat cheese.
-Top with grape mixture.
-Serve immediately or potatoes will get soft.
+- Arrange potatoes on a serving platter and top with grape mixture, sprinkle with goat cheese.

 Barbara’s Tips + Notes

 - Cook the potatoes until they are crispy, make sure they do not overlap on the cookie sheet while you are baking them.

 - Make sure the waffle fries have cooled completely before topping.